 Estill Springs is a very small town located in the state of Tennessee.
 With a population of 2,277 people and just one neighborhood, Estill Springs is the 207th largest community in Tennessee.

-Because occupations involving physical labor dominate the local economy, Estill Springs is generally considered to be a blue-collar town.
-42.11% of the Estill Springs workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Estill Springs, you'll notice that it is more blue-collar than most other communities in America.
+42.11% of Estill Springs’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Estill Springs is a town of production and manufacturing workers, professionals, and sales and office workers.
 There are especially a lot of people living in Estill Springs who work in teaching (10.56%), sales jobs (9.19%), and management occupations (8.82%).

 A relatively large number of people in Estill Springs telecommute to their jobs.
 Overall, about 8.28% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.